awslabs/clickstream-analytics-on-aws/examples/standalone-data-generator/README.md

 # the duration(in minutes) of generation batch events for in one times, use this parameter to reduce memory usage
 # no less than 10 minutes
 BATCH_EVENT_DURATION_IN_MINUTES = 20
+# whether print each request log in terminal, when switched to false, print every 100 requests.
+IS_LOG_FULL_REQUEST_MESSAGE = True

 # Common Settings
 # session times for one user in a day